 Evaluating the Impact of Patient No-Shows on Service Quality

 No-shows are long-standing issues affecting resource utilization and posing risks to the quality of services.
-They also lead to loss of anticipated revenue, particularly in services where resources are expensive and in great demand.
+They also lead to a loss of anticipated revenue, particularly in services where resources are expensive and in great demand.

 The No-Show Rate